At a glance

 About: The pupils are the black portion of the eyes which change size according to light conditions.
 When it is dark, the pupils are large (dilated), and when it is bright, the pupils are small (constricted).
-The pupils should be the same size in both eyes and odd sized pupils can indicate an underlying problem.
+The pupils should be the same size in both eyes, and odd-sized pupils can indicate an underlying problem.

-Causes: There are a number of causes which include glaucoma, uveitis, corneal ulcer, spastic pupil syndrome, certain medications, tumours, oculomotor nerve paralysis, Horner’s syndrome, stroke, head trauma and iris atrophy.
+Causes: There are several causes which include glaucoma, uveitis, corneal ulcer, spastic pupil syndrome, certain medications, tumours, oculomotor nerve paralysis, Horner’s syndrome, stroke, head trauma and iris atrophy.

 Symptoms: Can vary depending on the underlying cause but can include pain in the affected eye, change of eye colour, change in eye size, loss of vision, head tilt, confusion.

 Diagnosis: Thorough physical examination and detailed eye examination, tonometry to measure the pressure in the eye, ultrasound, fluorescein staining, electroretinography, Schirmer tear test and neurological evaluation.

 Treatment: The goal of treatment is to find and address the underlying cause as well as provide supportive care.

 The pupils are the black opening located in the centre of the eye, which expands and contract depending on the amount of light.
 In low light, they expand, to let more light into the eye, in bright light, they contract to let less in.
 Normally the pupils expand or contract together, with both either being dilated (large) or constricted (small).

 Pupils of different sizes are medically known as anisocoria (ann-eye-so-CORE-ee-uh).
 The condition occurs for several reasons, and it may or may not be accompanied by other symptoms, depending on the underlying cause.

 Anisocoria can be neurological or ocular and causes can range from harmless to life-threatening.